 He believed that keeping his mind and body active was an important factor in his longevity.
 Also, he never retired until he was 99 years old!
 Having a purpose in life and something to wake up for is certainly good for your well-being and longevity.
 At the time of his death, he was the fourth oldest man ever to have lived.
 There are a few interviews with him that I recommend watching on youtube.

 Walter was a lovely guy; he was kind, smart, and wise.
 I loved hearing his stories about all the inventions he got to see when he was growing up.
 It’s simply remarkable what you can see in your lifetime if you are able to live as long as he did.
-There are other examples of people who ate light and lived a similar lifestyle as Walter, and I’ll surely be writing about them also in the near future!
+There are other examples of people who ate light and lived a similar lifestyle to Walter, and I’ll surely be writing about them also in the near future!

 Disease Free Survival: To see how dramatic these differences are, just take a look at Figure4.
 HERE (2).
 It’s very simple to understand: The black curve is the control group; they started to develop diseases very early in their life, and by age 60 things started to fall apart.
 After a person turns 60, this is when aging speeds up dramatically for the average person.